protontypes/open-sustainable-technology/README.md

 - [EarthEngine](https://earthengine.google.com/) - A planetary-scale platform for Earth science data & analysis.
 - [loadeR](https://github.com/SantanderMetGroup/loadeR) - A R package for climate data access building on the NetCDF-Java API.
 - [climate4R](https://github.com/SantanderMetGroup/climate4R) - A bundle of R packages for transparent climate data access, post-processing (including data collocation and bias correction / downscaling) and visualization.
-- [GSODR](https://github.com/ropensci/GSODR) - Global Surface Summary of the Day ('GSOD') Weather Data Client for R.
+- [GSODR](https://github.com/ropensci/GSODR) - Global Surface Summary of the Day Weather Data Client for R.
 - [stationaRy](https://github.com/rich-iannone/stationaRy) - Get hourly meteorological data from one of thousands of global stations.
 - [weathercan](https://github.com/ropensci/weathercan) - This package makes it easier to search for and download multiple months/years of historical weather data from Environment and Climate Change Canada (ECCC) website.
 - [ForestGEO](https://github.com/forestgeo/Climate) - This public repository is a portal for climate data and information for ForestGEO sites.